J. Edgar (2011)

 Land of São Saruê (1971)

-By approaching what it exposes with both a clinical eye (almost like a scientific article) and a poetic lens, this poignant documentary is a definitive thesis on poverty in the Northeast of Brazil and the unjust exploitation of miserable people living in a land of richness.
+By approaching what it exposes with both a clinical eye (almost like a scientific article) and a poetic lens, this poignant documentary is a definitive treatise on poverty in the Northeast of Brazil and the unjust exploitation of extremely poor people living in a land of richness.

 Herzog creates a sad and moving documentary that touches us by offering a glimpse of what it must be like to be locked inside a deaf-blind body (since we can never know exactly how it feels like) and to find it so hard to communicate with other people and the world around.